 - Internship/Fellowship Preceptor

-Applicants will be notified in November if they have been selected to come to Boston for an interview.
-Applicants are notified in October, fellows will be selected in November and then begin work on or around July 1st.
+Applicants will be notified in October if they have been selected to come to Boston for an interview in November.
+The new class of fellows will begin work on or around July 1st.
 Find answers to frequently asked questions

 * In all cases, an applicant must submit three professional letters of reference.
 In the event that the applicant did not have an internship/fellowship experience during their graduate school program, a letter from a recent or current employer in the healthcare setting may serve as a substitute for the preceptor letter.
 In the event that the Graduate School Program Director serves also as a faculty member, the Graduate School Program Director should write a letter of reference in that capacity, and a separate letter of reference should be obtained from a different professor or faculty member to fulfill the Faculty Member reference letter requirement.